Christ Church East Central (BB Parliament constituency)

 Christ Church East Central is a constituency in the Christ Church area of Barbados.
-Since 2003, it has been represented in the House of Assembly of the Barbadian Parliament by Ronald Jones.
-Jones is a member of the DLP.
+Since 2018, it has been represented in the House of Assembly of the Barbadian Parliament by Ryan Straughn.
+Straughn is a member of the BLP.

 Since its founding in 1981, Christ Church East Central has been a marginal constituency between the BLP and the DLP.

 Boundaries

 The constituency runs from the junction of the ABC Highway and Highway R (the Upton-Kent Road) in a southerly then easterly direction.
 It continues to highway 6 and then runs in an easterly direction along the middle of Highway 6 to its junction with the Bannatyne-Kingsland Road.
 From there, it runs in a southerly direction along the middle of the Bannatyiie-Kingsland Road to the Kingsland-Gall Hill Road.
 Then in a south-easterly direction along the middle of the Kingsland-Gall Hill Road to its junction with Water Street.
 Next, it runs in an easterly direction along the middle of Water Street to its junction with Highway T (the Lodge Road-Oistins Hill Road).
 Then in a southerly direction along the middle of Highway T to its junction with Church Hill Road.
 Then in an easterly direction along the middle of Church Hill Road to its junction with Windy Ridge Road.
 Then in a south easterly direction along the middle of Windy Ridge Road to its junction with Highway 7 (the Airport-Oistins Road) at Thornbury Hill.
 Then in a northeasterly direction along the middle of Highway 7 to its junction with Highway S (the Providence-Balls Road).Then in a northerly direction along the middle of Highway S to its junction with the ABC Highway.
 Then in a south westerly direction along the middle of the ABC Highway to its junction with Highway 6 (the Balls-St Patrick Road) at the Henry Forde Round-a-bout.
 Then in an easterly direction along the middle of Highway 6 (the Balls-St Patrick Road) to its junction with Highway Q (the Balls-Lower Greys Road).
 Then in a north easterly direction along the middle of Highway Q to its junction with Highway R (the Pilgrim Place-St. Davids Road).
 Then along the middle of Highway R to its junction with an unclassified road west of Edeys Village leading to Small Ridge and Bannatyne Gardens.
 Then in a southerly, easterly then southerly direction along the middle of the said unclassified road to where it meets the Bannatyne Gardens Road.
 Then in a south westerly direction along the middle of the Bannatyne Gardens Road to its junction with Highway V (the Bannatyne-St Davids Road).
 Then in a north-westerly direction along the middle of Highway V to its junction with Highway R. Then in a westerly direction along the middle of Highway R to its junction with the ABC Highway (the starting point).